S1aX0r/Ghosted/Ghosted.md

 ### Inconclusion ###

-When not using a VPN (which has its own DNS), a secure and privacy focused DNS will protect your traffic from being snooped on by your ISP or outside threats.
-It is another layer of security which is always beneficial.
+When not using a VPN (which has its own DNS), a secure and privacy focused DNS will protect your traffic from being snooped on by your ISP or external threats.
+It is another layer of security which is always beneficial for everyone and for every threat model.

+### MESSENGERS ###

+Your smartphone should not be using SMS aka the green bubbles.
+SMS texting is not secure nor encrypted and can be vulnerable to attacks.
+While iMessage for iOS does have security features, it lacks any form of privacy, and additonal security features.

+So let's use more secure and privacy respective messengers for your daily communication needs.

+### RECOMMENDED MESSENGERS ###

+### 1. Briar ###

+Briar is a FOSS end to end encrypted messenger that is decentralized.
+Briar can sync when WiFi, bluetooth or memory cards to maintain the flow of info if the internet ever goes down.
+When connected to WiFi, Briar uses the Tor network for syncing and protecting the user from surveillance.
+Does not require a phone number nor any personal identification and all data is stored on device.
+Available for Android / Android ROM's, and desktops.

+### 2. Session ###

+Session is a FOSS E2EE messaging app that minimises metadata (data that contains info for more data).
+No phone number nor email is needed to sign up, data is locally hosted on device, routes through Tor.
+Allows for voice messaging, and attachments.
+Decentralized and aims for P.S.A.
+Available for desktop, iOS, Android / Android ROM's.

+### 3. SimpleX ###

+FOSS and E2EE that requires no form of identification.
+Decentralized proxy servers, and messages are relayed either through Tor or SimpleX servers for added security (via user's choice).
+Available for iOS, desktop, Android / Android ROM's

+### 4. Signal ###

+Signal has been praised for its security and privacy, however it is not anonymous.
+Signal does provide great security features for encrypted communications as well as routing calls through Signal owned proxies.
+Signal does require a phone number, so a phone number must be acquired anonymously.
+Usernames are a feauter of Signal which adds an extra sense of security and privacy.

+### Inconclusion ###

+We all are either texting family, friends, co-workers or whoever.
+Messages can be intercepted if not using any form of encryption and can be tied back to you if they require personal information.
+The four included above excluding Signal are the best for P.S.A.
+Where as Signal is better for privacy and security.

+### ALIASING ###

+Never have the info come back to you...
+That can be very hard to do when there's already a ton of data that has been collected and is being collected of you.
+The best way to fight this is to use aliasing apps to prevent data being relate to your ID.

 ## ##